tehNinth/Hell-Quest/README.md

 ## Notes on versions
 ### 0.9.1
+#### This version is all about amending broken things and adding things that should be there but aren't.
 - Changed title to credit myself more (planning to add proper credits later)
 - Mostly removed that horrible "Checking for modifications hurr durr wait 3 seconds" thing
 - Starting the client now automatically goes to the AQW game instaed of a dead link